olivic9/desafio-ze/README.md

 <li><a href="https://docs.docker.com/compose/">Docker Compose</a></li>

 ## Local Setup
 Clone this repo and shell to its path and run docker compose.
-Make sure to have 5432, 6379, 8787 and 8888 available locally
+Make that 5432, 6379, 8787 and 8888 ports are available locally

 ```sh
 git clone https://github.com/olivic9/desafio-ze.git